Registration has been closed. Please email firstname.lastname@example.org with changes.

 We look forward to seeing you in Paris.

 AT NORTHLAMAR HIGH SCHOOL

-North Lamar High School invites you to participate in the Dr. Tommy Eads Invitational UIL Academic meet on Friday, January 11 and Saturday, January 12, 2019 on the campus of North Lamar High School.
+North Lamar High School invites you to participate in the Dr. Tommy Eads Invitational UIL Academic meet on Friday, February 28 and Saturday, JFebruary 29, 2020 on the campus of North Lamar High School.

 All UIL events will be offered, and we will be using materials from reputable contest materials sources.

 In addition, we will be offering 3 rounds of NFL LD if enough schools are interested.
 UIL LD rounds 1-3 will run back-to-back until completed.
 NFL LD will begin after the UIL LD rounds are completed, and run back-to-back until completed.
 Your UIL LD judge can be the same person as your NFL LD judge.

 Each school will be limited to four entries per event with the following exceptions:

 Number Sense, Calculator, Math, and Science - unlimited entries

 Ready Writing – 3 entries

 Speech and Debate events - no limits up to the total event entry allowance (entries are first-come, first served)